Family Health|Infants and Toddlers

 If a fungus is causing your pneumonia, your doctor may prescribe an antifungal medicine.

-If your case of pneumonia is severe, you may need to be hospitalized.
+In severe cases of pneumonia, you may need to be hospitalized.
 If you are experiencing shortness of breath, you may be given oxygen to help your breathing.
 You might also receive antibiotics intravenously (through an IV).
 People who have weakened immune systems, heart disease or lung conditions, and people who were already very sick before developing pneumonia are most likely to be hospitalized.
 Babies, young children, and adults who are 65 years of age and older are also at increased risk.

 What can I do at home to feel better?